thecyberwraith/quizsite/README.md

 This is intended to be a little site that teachers can use to present Jeopardy style quizzes to their students.
 But, eventually, it will be fully depoloyable on your own domain!

-## Development Setup
+## Environment Setup

-This version of QuizSite is build on Python3.10 with the Django library.
-We are integrated with VSCode.
-To get this running, you should:
+The preferred method for setting up the project is using VSCode with the VSCode Remote Containers plugin, which assumes you have Docker installed on your machine.
+Otherwise, you can manually handle the python installation with packages.

+### Docker Method

 1) Clone this repository
-2) In VSCode, open using a remote container (needs the VSCode Remote Containers plugin)
+2) In VSCode, open using a remote container (needs the VSCode Remote Containers plugin and Docker installed)
 3) Run the task `Setup Database`.
 This prompts you to create a super user AND WILL DELETE ANY PREVIOUS DATABASE.
 4) Boot up the development server by running task `Run Server`

-Note that, out of the box, the Docker commands will not work in the development container.
-However, if you want to just run this on your own laptop, this should work well enough.
+### Manual Method
+Assuming Python3.10 is installed on your system, do the following.
+Use of a virtual environment is optional.

+1) Clone this repository
+2) Run `pip install -r requirements.txt`
+3) Optionally, run `pip install -r requirements-dev.txt` if you want tests to pass.
+4) In the `src` directory, run the following commands.
+These commands should only need to be run once, or after a major update to the project.
+    1) `python manage.py createsuperuser`
+    2) `python manage.py makemigrations`
+    3) `python manage.py migrate`
+5) Finally, to run/rerun the server, run `python manage.py runserver` from the `src` directory.

 ## Using Quizzes